rishi-raj0104/CRUD_MERN/README.md

 Company Employee Management System
-This is a full-stack web application built using React (Vite), Express, and MongoDB to manage employee details.
-It includes features for adding, updating, and deleting employee information.
+This is a full-stack Employee Management System built with React, Express.js, MongoDB, and Vite.
+It allows you to manage employee records, including adding, updating, and deleting employee details.

 Features
-Employee List: View all employees with their details.
+View Employees: Display a list of employees with details like Name, Gender, Age, and Department.
-Add Employee: Add new employees to the system.
+Add Employee: Add new employee details to the system.
 Update Employee: Edit existing employee details.
 Delete Employee: Remove an employee from the system.
-Responsive UI: The application is designed to be responsive, adapting to various screen sizes.
+Responsive Design: The application adapts to various screen sizes using Tailwind CSS.
+Toast Notifications: Provides success and error messages using React Hot Toast.
 Technologies Used
-Frontend: React (Vite)
+Frontend: React, Vite, Tailwind CSS
 Backend: Express.js
-Database: MongoDB (via Mongoose)
+Database: MongoDB (with Mongoose)
 Styling: Tailwind CSS
+Notifications: React Hot Toast
 Modals: React Modal
-Notifications: React Hot Toast
-Project Setup
+Installation
-Backend
+Backend Setup
-Clone the backend repository:
+Clone the repository:

 bash
 Copy code